lexibank/tlopo/out/vol3/chapter8.md

 <a id="p-245"></a>

 The POc term for Pipturus argenteus was &ast;qaramʷaqi.
-Both instances of &ast;q require com- ment here.
+Both instances of &ast;q require comment here.

-Blust (ACD) reconstructs PMP &ast;adamay without initial &ast;q-, but adds that if Sundanese haramay 'Boehmeria nivea' (a member of the family Urticacea) is cognate, then the recon- struction will be &ast;qadamay.
+Blust (ACD) reconstructs PMP &ast;adamay without initial &ast;q-, but adds that if Sundanese haramay 'Boehmeria nivea' (a member of the family Urticacea) is cognate, then the reconstruction will be &ast;qadamay.
 The Kara, Patpatar, Notsi, Pije, Nelemwa and Tongan reflexes also reflect &ast;q-, and it is thus reasonable to infer that the PMP form was &ast;qadamay.

 There is disagreement among cognates with regard to the final &ast;-aqi of POc &ast;qaramʷaqi.
-Blust reconstructs the final &ast;-ay of PMP &ast;adamay with no &ast;-q- on the basis ofCebuano handa- lamay 'Pipturus argenteus', Maranao aramai 'Pipturus arborescens' and the Sun danese re- flex above, and so putative POc &ast;-q- must be a post-PMP innovation.
+Blust reconstructs the final &ast;-ay of PMP &ast;adamay with no &ast;-q- on the basis of Cebuano handa- lamay 'Pipturus argenteus', Maranao aramai 'Pipturus arborescens' and the Sun danese reflex above, and so putative POc &ast;-q- must be a post-PMP innovation.
 PMP &ast;-ay is normally reflected as POc &ast;-e, but Raga, Sye and Anejom  -ai reflect POc &ast;-aqi, not &ast;-e.
 POc &ast;-q- is also reflected in Kara kaimek and Patpatar karanek, which sporadically retain it as k.
 POc &ast;-aqi is also arguably the source of -e in Marshallese arm we and of long -e in Wayan rome.
 Against the reconstruction of &ast;-aqi are the Seimat, Apma, S Efate and all Central Pacific reflexes other than Wayan.
 [Geraghty](../references.md#source-Geraghty1990) ([1990](../references.md#source-Geraghty1990): 55) accounts for long final -a in Central Pacific reflexes by reconstructing PEOc/PCP &ast;(q)aromʷaRa.
 PEOc &ast;-R- is usually lost in PCP but occasionally retained as &ast;-/-, which, Geraghty suggests, is reflected in NE Viti Levu ŋala 'Pipturus sp.'
 (1990: 91).
-However, shorn of not just one but two syllables, this is a ques- tionable reflex, and so I reconstruct PCP &ast;qaromw(e,a).
+However, shorn of not just one but two syllables, this is a questionable reflex, and so I reconstruct PCP &ast;qaromw(e,a).
 The ambiguity of the final long vowel is due to the disagreement between Wayan -e and Lau Fijian and Polynesian -a.
 Geraghty is right, however, to take the long final vowel seriously, and it is not clear to me how this innovation arose.

 <table>
 <tr>